Haworthia retusa 'White Ghost'

 Haworthia 'White Ghost'

-Haworthia retusa 'White Ghost' is a rare, variegated cultivar of Haworthia retusa with almost white leaves.
-It is a stemless, evergreen, rosette-forming succulent with dense rosettes up to 3.2 inches (8 cm) in diameter.
-The leaves are up to 2 inches (5 cm) long, pale green with whitish variegation and veins along the upper surfaces.
-The flowers are small, with green lines and a green throat.
+Haworthia retusa 'White Ghost' is an attractive small succulent that forms stemless rosettes of variegated, almost white leaves.
+The rosettes grow up to 3.2 inches (8 cm) in diameter.
+Leaves are pale green with whitish markings and veins along the upper surfaces.
+The small flowers are white with green lines and a green throat.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).